pkwame/kafka-ansible/README.md

-## Kafka + Zookeeper Ansible Playbook
+## Kafka Ansible Playbook

-This Ansible code can be used to instantiate your Kafka cluster in AWS with its own Zookeeper cluster.
+This Ansible code can be used to instantiate your Kafka cluster in AWS.